infn8/Cups/README.md

 ### Turns

-At the conclusion of each offensive throw and defense any and all points are added to the offensive team's score and the defensive team takes posession of the frisbee.
+At the conclusion of each offensive throw and defense any and all points are added to the offensive team's score and the defensive team takes possession of the frisbee.
 The roles switch and the previously defensive team takes up the offense and a new turn is played with the roles reversed.

 Teams with more than one player must rotate the player throwing the frisbee every subsequent throw.
 The only exception to this rule is if a player is making a beverage run for themselves and/or their fellow players.
 Even then no one player can take more than three consecutive throws before game play must halt until all players either return to play or forfeit their spot for the remainder of the game.